NWPU-903PR/Funm6AViewer/README.md

 # Funm6AViewer
-Visualization of single base differential m6A methylation sites and functional DmM genes.
+Identification and visualization of  functional differential m6A methylation genes (FDmMGenes) and single base DmM sites.

 ## 1. Installation